Mojito Corn Salad

 Disclosure: Mauna Loa is a long-term partner and I receive free product.
 However, all opinions and thoughts are my own.
 Thank you for supporting the brands that keep The Rogue Brussel Sprout running.

-This fresh, summery salad has been a go-to on our deck for years.
-It's loaded with seasonal produce and an unexpected Mojito-inspired dressing for an unforgettable flavor combination.
-Bonus points for serving it alongside some mojitos!
+This summer corn salad has been a go-to on our deck for years.
+It's loaded with seasonal produce and an unexpected mojito-inspired dressing for an unforgettable flavor combination.

 Author: